tippingchain/examples/README.md

-# TippingChain v2.0 Demo Application
+# TippingChain Demo App

-A comprehensive demo application showcasing the TippingChain v2.0 ecosystem with integrated Relay.link architecture, dynamic tier-based fees, and enhanced viewer rewards system.
-Supports 9 source chains with ApeChain as the unified destination for stable USDC payouts.
+Demo application showcasing the TippingChain SDK and UI components for multi-chain tipping with USDC payouts on ApeChain.

 ## 🌐 Live Demo